jem-epsilonasi/blender_api/README_PROGRESS.md

 + mods attempted by Reslav succeeded in allowing newer rendering to work, but the underlying python api was broken by the attempt

 # Discussion with Nicap in the Blender chat website
-This opencob exchange contains link to dscussion with Nicap, see below.
+This opencog exchange contains link to dscussion with Nicap, see below.
 It has supporting images that might be useful.
 You will need to get yourself an account to view.

 <Hi Reslav, first let me thank you again for helping out!
 >I think your changes are fine to get us going BUT we need to do them in the right order, on the right version etc. (I think we got our wires crossed slightly because the repo commit I gave you was the untouched AS IS Eva Impasse commit.
 No fixes whatsoever are done.